IQSS/dataverse/doc/sphinx-guides/source/installation/prep.rst

 Architecture and Components
 ---------------------------

-Dataverse is a Java Enterprise Edition (EE) web application that is shipped as a war (web archive) file.
+Dataverse is a Java Enterprise Edition (EE) web application that is shipped as a WAR (Web ARchive) file.
+This WAR file is deployed to an application server or app server.

 Required Components
 +++++++++++++++++++